opsi-org/python-opsi/README.md

 The script will not display any problems reported by ``pylint`` or ``pep8`` but instead creates the files ``pylint.txt`` and ``pep8.txt``.

+It will also run all tests and create a coverage from those tests as ``coverage.xml``.

 ### Documentation